darraghoriordan/darragh-oriordan-com/src/pages/2020/01/26/write-more-to-have-fewer-meetings/index.md

 ### Researching

-Researching is very specific to your content but I personally use [Trello](https://trello.com/) for all my notes.
-I've heard amazing things about [Roam Research](https://roamresearch.com/) for organising content.
+Researching is very specific to your content but I personally need a storage system.
+I've tried microsoft one note, evernote and notion in the past but I keep going back to [Trello](https://trello.com/) for all my notes.
+It's just simple, fast and it works.

+I've heard amazing things about [Roam Research](https://roamresearch.com/) for organising content recently but I've been too cheap to buy it for now.

 ### The actual writing